You’ll Need…

 You can get connected here.

-- A Google Calendar assistant that can add, update, and delete events by sending a text message through Telegram
+In this recitation, we will use n8n to build a Google Calendar assistant that can add, update, and delete events by sending a text message through Telegram

 Learning Objectives